Quick start

 Caption quality over quantity.
 20 well-captioned images produce better results than 100 poorly captioned ones.
 Spot-check your captions — open a few .txt files alongside the images and make sure the descriptions are accurate.

 Always resize to training resolution.
 Mixed resolutions slow down training and waste VRAM on downscaling.
 The default is 1024px, which matches SDXL and Flux native resolution.
+The resize command fits images to the longest edge — a 1920×1280 landscape becomes 1024×683, preserving the original aspect ratio without cropping or padding.

 Review before training.
 After captioning, open the dataset folder and check 5-10 image-caption pairs.
 Look for hallucinated details, missed subjects, or style words that leaked into style-mode captions.